deathweaselx86/wpe/README.md

 # WP Engine Coding Exercise

-This code takes an input CSV with some account information, uses it to gather more information from an API, and merges the information in an output.
+This code takes an input CSV with some account information, uses it to gather more information from a WP Engine API, and merges the resulting information in an output CSV.
-It's written with POSIX systems in mind.

 ## Technologies
+Ruby 2.2 (but should work on version 2.0 or greater)

+Gems:
+* csv (for CSV parsing)
+* httparty (HTTP client)
+* rspec (for testing)
+* webmock (for HTTP stubbing)

-Ruby :) This should work with any version of Ruby > 2.0.
-It was written using ruby 2.2 on OS X El Capitan.
+This was built using OS X El Capitan.

 ## Building
-1. Ruby should come with your Linux/OS X machine.
+Ruby should come with most Linux distributions and OS X.
 1. `gem install bundler`
 1. `bundle install`

 You're done!

 ## Testing
-`bundle exec rspec`
-This will only work from the source root.
+After installation, run `bundle exec rspec` from the source root.

-## Running it
+## Running

 `./wpe_merge <input_file> <output_file>`

-Your input CSV should be in UTF-8 format and your need to be able to write to wherever you're putting the output file.
+Your input CSV should be comma delimited and in UTF-8 format.